cryanking/slate_testing/README.md

 The default "definition.json" needs to be modified for any callouts or web secrets.
 Test that the model works:
 ```
-dsutils ondemand > test_output.kson
+dsutils ondemand > test_output.json
 ```

-Modify your python until there are no errors, then package it up
+Modify your python until there are no errors, then package it up.
+This can require finessing the file permissions of the target directory.
+The slate package really wants to run as the "eccp" user.
+On moose, I created an eccp user and added them to my file permission group.
+You can also chmod +666 the target.
 ```
 dsutils archive
 ```